Pidurangala Hike in Sigiriya: Everything You Need To Know

 Sitting on Pidurangala Rock, overlooking Sigiriya Rock in the distance

-From the top of Pidurangala, you’ll have impressive views of Sigiriya Rock and the village below.
+From the top of Pidurangala Rock, you’ll have impressive views of Sigiriya Rock and the village below.

 Pidurangala Rock isn't nearly as crowded as Sigiriya Lion Rock